MarcelGarus/glados/glados/README.md

 });
 ```

-Instead of defining type parameters, you can also pass in *generators* to Glados to customize which values are generated.
+Instead of defining type parameters, you can also pass in *generators* to Glados to customize which values it generates.
 You can find all available generators as fields on the `any` value.
 In this case, we only test with non-empty lists because we handled the empty list in the first test.